summer2200/hello-world/README.md

 # hello-world
-my first one

-Hi All
+1.Hi All
 this is my first try on Github.
 Honor

-This is the second try on pull request.
+2.This is the second try on pull request.

-third time....
+3.third time....